CHOYSEN/koa-historify/README.md

 const app = new Koa()
 // ...
-// ensure koa-historify is used after other middleware, otherwise use the `prepost` mode app.use(koaHistorify(indexPath)) app.listen(80)
+// ensure koa-historify is used after other middleware, otherwise use the `prepose` mode app.use(koaHistorify(indexPath)) app.listen(80)
 ```